 5. Some systemic diseases such as heart, kidney disease, diabetes, rheumatism, etc. cause vasomotor function disorder, leading to long-term congestion of the throat, which can lead to vocal cord polyps.

 6. Some scholars believe that vocal cord polyps are related to allergic reactions.

 7. The researchers believe that chronic inflammation caused by reflux of the stomach contents to stimulate the laryngeal mucosa is also one of the causes of vocal cord polyps.

 III.
 Vocal Cord Polyp Laser Removal Surgery

-For vocal cord polyps surgery, precision medical diode laser and surgical handpieces can be used for achieve precise incision, resection and gasification, effective management of tissue edges, and minimize the loss of surrounding healthy tissue.
+For vocal cord polyps surgery, precision medical diode laser and surgical handpieces can be used to achieve precise incision, resection, and gasification, effective management of tissue edges, and minimizing the loss of surrounding healthy tissue.
 Laser removal surgery for vocal cord polyps has the following advantages over normal surgery:

 – High cutting accuracy